incubyte/incubyte.github.io/content/blog/which-unique-identifier-is-right-for-you.md

 #### Pros

-- It doesn't require knowledge of other systems to generate an ID. (generate independently)
-- Reduce the risk of a single point of failure in a distributed system while it doesn't depend on centralized service.
-- It's simple and works well with small projects.
-- It has native support for some of the databases like PostgreSQL (`uuid_generate_v4()`), MySQL (`UUID()`), etc.

 - Independently generated without needing knowledge of other systems.
-- Reduces single points of failure in distributed systems.
+- Reduces single points of failure in distributed systems as it doesn't depend on centralized service.
 - Simple and works well for small projects.
 - Supported by databases like PostgreSQL (`uuid_generate_v4()`), MySQL (`UUID()`), and more.